-Data Gap/Uncertainty Implications/Recommendations reactions and biologically significant effects; and mitigation and monitoring.
-The most relevant studies are those that are conducted while the species are exposed to actual seismic surveys.
-Future seismic surveys on the Western Scotian Shelf would present an important research opportunity to fill knowledge gaps regarding seismic noise and North Atlantic right whales and blue whales.
-Uncertainty around effects of underwater noise (including seismic and drilling sound) and drilling discharges on coral and sponge communities.
-Exploration activities near sensitive benthic areas will avoid known concentrations of coral and sponges.
-However, exploration activities in the vicinity of these concentrations could involve EEM activities to document potential effects of exploration activities on coral and sponge communities.
-Consequences of seismic exploration (sound levels) and accidental spills on special areas in the Study Area.
-Site-specific acoustic and spill fate modeling should be conducted for project-specific EAs for exploration projects proposed in Phase 3A Project Area with mitigation and monitoring plans implemented as appropriate.
-Environmental assessments for exploration drilling and development projects on the Scotian Shelf and/or Slope to date have modeled blowout scenarios involving condensate from gas fields that are known to be present.
-There are currently no modeling results available for a blowout scenario involving crude oil fields offshore Nova Scotia which have yet to be discovered.
-Oil spill trajectory modeling should be conducted for a location within the Phase 3A Project Area, with product properties and flow estimates based on a spill scenario involving a well blowout in the event an oil reservoir is likely to be discovered.
+Data Gap/Uncertainty Implications/Recommendations are known to be present.
+There are currently no modeling results available for a blowout scenario involving crude oil fields offshore Nova Scotia which have yet to be discovered. an oil reservoir is likely to be discovered.
 This may be project-specific and/or site-specific and will provide information on expected behavior of a crude oil spill on the Scotian Shelf/Slope.
 Consequences and lessons learned from past oil and gas accidents and malfunction incidents.
 Project-specific EAs for exploratory drilling should include discussions on lessons learned from the Gulf of Mexico oil spill (Macondo incident) that may be relevant to the specific project.
 Detection of presence and behavioral effects of marine mammals (particularly beaked whales) and sea turtles associated with seismic exploration and drilling.
 Continuous use of PAM (and trained marine mammal observers as well as adherence to (and in some cases enhancement of) the Statement of Practice with Respect to the Mitigation of Seismic Sound in the Marine Environment.
 The use of a marine mammal observer with experience in identifying beaked whales is an important factor for increasing probability of sighting these whales.
 Trained observers and improved data will enhance understanding of distribution and behavior of species of special status.